WiIIiam278/HuskHomes/README.md

 **⭐ Extensible API & open-source** &mdash; Still not enough?
 Extend the plugin with the HuskHomes API.
 Or, submit a pull request—we're open-source!

-## Building
+## Development
-HuskHomes requires Java 17 to build.
-To build for all platforms, simply run the following in the root of the repository:
+To build HuskHomes, simply run the following in the root of the repository (building requires Java 21):

 ```bash
 ./gradlew clean build